ChaosLooCn/logstash-output-aerospike/README.md

 It is more important to the community that you are able to contribute.

 For more information about contributing, see the [CONTRIBUTING](https://github.com/elastic/logstash/blob/master/CONTRIBUTING.md) file.

+This plugin, logstash-output-aerospike, is not an official one, developed and maintained by ChaosLooCn on github

+In order to use the plugin, you need a jarfile and put it in directory {logstash_home}/vendor/jruby/lib/.
+You can found the jarfile and it's source code at https://github.com/ChaosLooCn/logstash-output-aerospike-jar

+Contact me whenever you need help.
+Email: tonyloo92@163.com